-The researcher sincerely offers praise and gratitude to Allah SWT for His infinite blessings, guidance, and mercy, without which this research would not have been successfully completed, as every achievement in this study is a manifestation of His divine will and continuous support.
-The researcher gratefully acknowledges the Dean of the Faculty of Teacher Training and Education at Universitas Muhammadiyah Sumatera Utara for their leadership and support, and extends sincere appreciation to all lecturers of the English Education Department for their expertise, guidance, and dedication, which have greatly contributed to the researcher's academic and professional development.
+First and foremost, praises and gratitude to the Almighty, Allah SWT for His blessings and guidance throughout this research and its successful completion.
+The researcher's appreciation is extended to the Dean and the Vice Dean of the Faculty of Teacher Training and Education of Universitas Muhammadiyah Sumatera Utara for their continuous support and provision of academic facilities and services.
 Profound gratitude is conveyed to the thesis supervisor, Henny Mardiah, S.Pd., M.A., for her invaluable guidance, constructive feedback, and unwavering support throughout the research process.
+The researcher extends sincere appreciation to all lecturers of the English Education Department for their expertise, guidance, and dedication, which have greatly contributed to the researcher's academic progress.

-Furthermore, acknowledgment is extended to the administrators, teachers, and students of Sri Aman Suksa School in Thailand for their kind cooperation and significant contributions during the data collection process.
-Heartfelt thanks are given to the researcher's beloved parents, Mr. Ngadiran and Mrs. Jumiati, for their unconditional love, unwavering prayers, and constant encouragement, along with special appreciation to the researcher's siblings, Rey, Jey, Ney, Leni, and Fauziah as well as extended family members for their enduring support.
-Finally, sincere gratitude is expressed to colleagues and peers whose encouragement, assistance, and thoughtful insights provided valuable perspectives throughout the completion of this study.
+Furthermore, appreciation is extended to the administrators, teachers, and students of Sri Aman Suksa School in Thailand for their kind cooperation and significant contributions during the data collection process.
+Heartfelt thanks are given to the researcher's beloved parents, Mr. Ngadiran and Mrs. Jumiati, for their unconditional love, unwavering prayers, and constant encouragement, along with special appreciation to the researcher's siblings, Rey, Jey, Ney, Leni, and Fauziah as well as extended family members for their support.
+Finally, sincere gratitude is expressed to peers whose encouragement, assistance, and insights provided valuable perspectives throughout the completion of this study.